Facebook Twitter Instagram youTube

 Endoscopy refers to the examination of the digestive tract through the insertion of an endoscope.
 Endoscopies are used to evaluate certain digestive tract problems, such as ulcers or polyps (growths in the colon).

 A type of endoscope procedure is a colonoscopy.
 A colonoscopy is an inspection of the large intestine through a scope that is inserted into the body through the rectum.
-This procedure is routinely performed every 10 years starting at age 50 unless symptoms or one's family history requires the screening to be done at a younger age.
+This procedure is routinely performed every 10 years starting at age 45 unless there is family history of colorectal cancer.
+If there is family history of colorectal cancer, then follow up with primary care provider for screening colonoscopy recommendations.

 Patients interested in seeing a doctor for endoscopy procedures must first be referred by a primary care physician.